About the Federal Maritime Commission

 - Providing a forum for exporters, importers, and other members of the shipping public to obtain relief from ocean shipping practices or disputes that impede the flow of commerce

-- Monitoring rates, charges, and rules of government-owned or –controlled carriers to ensure they are just and reasonable
+- Monitoring rates, charges, and rules of government-owned or controlled carriers to ensure they are just and reasonable

-The FMC protects the public from financial harm, and contributes to the integrity and security of the U.S. supply chain and transportation system by:
+The FMC protects the public from financial harm and contributes to the integrity and security of the U.S. supply chain and transportation system by:

-- Helping resolve disputes involving shipment of cargo, personal or household goods, or disputes between cruise vessel operators and passengers
+- Helping resolve disputes involving the shipment of cargo, personal or household goods, or disputes between cruise vessel operators and passengers

-- Investigating and ruling on complaints regarding rates, charges, classifications, and practices of common carriers, MTOs, and Ocean Transportation Intermediaries (OTIs), that violate the Shipping Act
+- Investigating and ruling on complaints regarding rates, charges, classifications, and practices of common carriers, MTOs, and Ocean Transportation Intermediaries (OTIs), that violate the Shipping Act of 1984

 - Identifying and holding regulated entities accountable for mislabeling cargo shipped to or from the United States